360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Experiments

 \subsection{Discussion}

 \textbf{Structural representation.} To investigate the form of structural representation, we replace uncertainty estimation with gradient estimation~\cite{ma2020structure}.
-From Tab.~\ref{table:ablation-uncertainty}, we can see uncertainty estimation performs better than gradient estimation.
-Compared with gradient estimation that can only match fixed edges of ODIs and have a certain data distribution~\cite{ning2021uncertainty}, uncertainty estimation is derived from data itself and thus more flexible to fit with the data distribution of depth modal for structural knowledge transfer.
+In Tab.~\ref{table:ablation-uncertainty}, uncertainty estimation performs better than gradient estimation.
+Compared with the gradient that only matches fixed edges of ODIs with the certain data distribution~\cite{ning2021uncertainty}, uncertainty estimation is from the data itself and is more flexible for learning structural knowledge.

-\textbf{Generalization ability.} To verify the generalization ability, we further test on 3D60 dataset with pre-trained depth estimation models from Stanford2D3D and Matterport3D datasets.
-As shown in Tab.~\ref{table:generalization}, our weakly-supervised method outperforms the corresponding fully-supervised method, \eg, 3.7\% gain and 8.7\% gain in MAE metric on Stanford2D3D dataset and Matterport3D dataset, respectively.
-Without extra training, our weakly-supervised method exhibits excellent generalization ability by learning scene structural knowledge from the ODI SR task and transferring the structural knowledge with SSKT module.
+\textbf{Different ODI SR backbones.} In Tab.~\ref{table:srbackbone}, we compare the performance with different backbones in the ODI SR task. \ie, SwinIR, Omni-SR, and EDSR-baseline.
+However, we find that by employing deeper SR backbones, the performance of depth estimation drops.
+We think the reason is that the deeper SR backbones are not easy to train.
+Specifically, the Stanford2D3D dataset only contains 1000 training samples, which is not friendly for attention-based backbones.

-\textbf{Computational costs.} We compare computational costs during the feature up-sampling process based on the same outputs of the UniFuse-Fusion backbone.
-As shown in Tab.~\ref{table:computaionalcosts}, CIIF has lower computational costs, benefiting from only learning interpolation weights from the LR feature map, instead of learning both interpolation weights and values.
-Here the computational costs of Bicubic interpolation include the costs of a followed convolutional layer.
+\textbf{Generalization ability.} To verify it, we further test on 3D60 dataset with pre-trained depth estimation models, \ie, OmniDepth and UniFuse-Fusion, from Stanford2D3D and Matterport3D datasets in Tab.~\ref{table:generalization}.
+With UniFuse-Fusion as the backbone, our weakly-supervised method outperforms the corresponding fully-supervised method, \eg, 3.7\% gain and 8.7\% gain in MAE metric on Stanford2D3D dataset and Matterport3D dataset, respectively.
+With OmniDepth as the backbone, our method also shows significant improvements, \eg, 10.40\% and 0.66\% in $\delta_3$ metric on Stanford2D3D and Matterport3D datasets, respectively.